7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign

 Distance: 9 miles round trip

-Hikers typically tackle the Riverside and Hogback Trails when making their way up to Mount Hollywood.
-That steep section of the Hogback Trail that takes you up to Dante’s View and Mount Hollywood, while a tad tough, is fun and rife with photo opportunities.
+Experienced hikers typically tackle the Riverside and Hogback Trails when making their way up to Mount Hollywood.
+While a tad tough, the steep section of the Hogback Trail that takes you up to Dante's View and Mount Hollywood is fun and rife with photo opportunities.
 However, since Griffith Park’s trails are interconnected, you can certainly hit the Three-Mile Trail or the North Trail and make your way to Mt.
-Lee as well.
-In fact, we’d recommend it for a more invigorating hike.
+Lee as well, which, in our opinion, is a more invigorating hike.
 Luckily, most of the way is wide and well-established, making it less daunting to novice hikers.
 Before crossing that small bridge, meander along the captivating Henry’s Trail, a wilder out-and-back path to Glendale Peak, and take a much-needed breather before heading back out.

 Hollywood